Thomahawkuru/ShadowTac/README.md

 ```
 ShadowTac/
-│── 📁 code/                    # Contains code to run the sensor
-│   ├── cropImage.py            # Function to crop tactile image
-│   ├── DimpleTrackingClass.py  # Class for lateral tracking of dimples
-│   ├── PhotostereoClass.py     # Class for normal tracking
-│   ├── ShadowTac.py            # Class to handle the sensor functionalities
-│   ├── ImgInitSensor.npy       # Initial position of markers (Note: must be replaced with new sensor)
-│   ├──📁 save/                 # Folder where images, videos and dimple disposition are saved
 │── 📁 CADs/                    # Contains files to print
 │   ├── sensor_base.step        # Base to mount you sensor
 │   ├── sensor_base.stl